 What does image compression do?

-- Strip unnecessary meta data from the image file
+- Strips unnecessary meta data from the image file

-- Reduce the number of colors in an image
+- Reduces the number of colors in an image

 - Uses algorithms to combine data and similar patterns